oxford24/oxford24.github.io/mfps_cfp.md

 A preliminary proceedings will be distributed at the meeting, containing both regular research contributions and early announcements.

-Final proceedings, containing regular research contributions only, will be published in Electronic Notes in Theoretical Informatics and Computer Science (ENTICS https://entics.episciences.org/).
+Final proceedings, containing regular research contributions only, will be published in [Electronic Notes in Theoretical Informatics and Computer Science (ENTICS)](https://entics.episciences.org/).
 This open-access series is hosted by Episciences.org as an overlay for papers published by the CORR arXiv or HAL.

 It is planned to publish a journal special issue for selected papers from MFPS XL.